Women whose children have been sexually abused or exploited

 MOSAC is a voluntary organisation supporting all non-abusing parents and carers whose children have been sexually abused.
 They provide advocacy, advice and information, befriending, counseling, play therapy and support groups following alleged child sexual abuse.
 The MOSAC helpline is open Tuesday Wednesday Thursday and Friday from 10am - 2pm.
 You can call the national helpline from anywhere in the UK for support, advice and information. www.mosac.org.uk/mosac/ MOSAC National Free Helpline 0800 980 1958.
 If you want to pay please call 0208 293 9990

-SAY Women is a Scottish voluntary organisation which offers safe and secure accommodation for young women (aged 16 to 25 years) who are survivors of childhood sexual abuse, rape or sexual assault and who are homeless or threatened with homelessness. www.say-women.co.uk/
+SAY Women is a Scottish voluntary organisation which offers crisis support as well as safe and secure accommodation for young women (aged 16 to 25 years) who are survivors of childhood sexual abuse, rape or sexual assault and who are homeless or threatened with homelessness. www.say-women.co.uk/

 Rape Crisis Scotland telephone helpline is open every night of the year from 6pm until midnight.
 They can provide immediate support and information and, when possible, referral to an appropriate service in your local area.
 Telephone 08088 010302 www.rapecrisisscotland.org.uk/